wri/comms-dev-documentation/vendor-requirements/js-apps.md

 The following are guidelines for alternate solutions to including js-based data visuaizations in our Drupal sites.

-## Guidelines for React Apps using a Drupal Module Wrapper
+## Guidelines for React Apps Using a Drupal Module Wrapper

+### Preferred Solution

-Prefered solution.
-A Drupal Module (example code below) to generate content blocks that can be added to page content in the CMS.
+Use a custom **Drupal module** (example code provided below) to generate content blocks that can be embedded into page content via the CMS.

-### React Notes
+### React Integration Notes

-The Drupal module provides a target element where the React app will initialize.
-Any js framework could be used, but React is our prefered framework.
+- The Drupal module provides a **target DOM element** where the React app will be initialized.
+- While any JavaScript framework can be used, **React is the preferred choice** for this setup.

 ### Drupal Module Notes

-Examples are below, including a step-by-step tutorial.
+- Example implementations and a step-by-step tutorial are included below.

-The Drupal module creates a unique content block that can be placed into any Drupal node, in whatever manner the site is configured (Block Layout, Layout Builder, etc.)
+- The module creates a **unique content block** that can be placed into any Drupal node, depending on how the site is configured (e.g., via **Block Layout**, **Layout Builder**, etc.).

 ## Alternate Solution: Self-Contained JavaScript Applications Hosted on Pantheon (Not Integrated with CMS/Drupal)